yegor256/cam/README.md

 number of constructors,
 number of methods.

-Just run this and the entire dataset will be built (you need to have [Docker](https://docs.docker.com/get-docker/) installed), where `1000` is the number of repositories to fetch from GitHub:
+If you want to create a new dataset, just run this and the entire dataset will be built (you need to have [Docker](https://docs.docker.com/get-docker/) installed), where `1000` is the number of repositories to fetch from GitHub: